 My Jewish Learning notes that many people associate Herzl with the founding of the Zionist movement because he pushed the case for a Jewish homeland in diplomatic and institutional form.
 He was not mainly offering a theology of return.
 He was arguing that Jews needed national self-rule.

 That argument took shape at the First Zionist Congress in Basel in 1897, where the movement adopted the Basel Program.
-The point was to organize Jews as a national movement, not merely to preserve old longing in liturgy and literature.
+The point was to organize Jews as a national movement, rather than preserve old longing in liturgy and literature alone.

 This is what makes Herzl such a secular Zionist emblem.
 He treated the Jewish future as a political project to be built in public, with congresses, diplomacy, newspapers, and institutions.